thekangster/thekangster.github.io/index.md

 # <a id="top"></a> welcome!
 I'm a third year **computer engineering** student at [UC San Diego](https://ucsd.edu/).
 My interests are in computer graphics, computer vision, and a lot more.
-At the moment, I'm working on helping solve *inverse rendering* problems by building a pipeline to reconstruct the unknown geometry, camera positions, materials, etc. of an input scene -- advised by Professors [Ravi Ramamoorthi](https://cseweb.ucsd.edu/~ravir/) and
+Currently, I'm working on helping solve *inverse rendering* problems by building a pipeline to reconstruct the unknown geometry, camera positions, materials, etc. of an input scene -- advised by Professors [Ravi Ramamoorthi](https://cseweb.ucsd.edu/~ravir/) and